Harvey Birdman: Space Ghost Coast to Coast

 In the 1990s, Cartoon Network decided to base new comedy shows on older characters (although in many cases, that simply meant creating a more or less original character sharing their basic name and appearance).
 Their earliest show of this style was Space Ghost Coast to Coast, where Birdman appeared in five episodes, voiced by Scott Finnell.
 On the show, he was portrayed comically; depressed, out-of-work and desperate for money.
 Birdman hosted the show in the episodes "Pilot" and "Sequel", and was fired on both occasions.
 It was here revealed, contradicting the original Birdman show, that his first name was Harvey.
 "Harvey Birdman" was the name that writer Evan Dorkin came up with.

 Harvey Birdman, Attorney at Law

 Birdman later got his own show, Harvey Birdman, Attorney at Law, now voiced by Gary Cole.
 In the show, Harvey is a defense attorney, and his clients are generally classic Hanna-Barbera characters given new roles (Fred Flintstone appears, for example, as a mafia don, and Boo-Boo Bear is accused in one episode of being a mad bomber).
-Many of Birdman's former associates and enemies appear on the show in supporting roles (the character Reducto, now given the first name Myron, regularly appears as a prosecuting attorney, and Mentok the Mind-Taker judges cases from late Season One onward).
-Instead of being a clever superhero, this version of Birdman is portrayed as a semi-competent, bungling lawyer, although among the show's increasingly outlandish cast of characters, he is often the straight man.
+Many of Birdman's former associates and enemies appear on the show in supporting roles (the character Reducto, now given the first name Myron, regularly appears as a prosecuting attorney, and Mentok the Mind-Taker judges cases from late season one onward).
+Instead of being a clever superhero, this version of Birdman is portrayed as a semi-competent, bungling lawyer, although among the series's increasingly outlandish cast of characters, he is often the straight man.
+In the series finale, "The Death of Harvey Birdman", he returns to his superheroing ways, defeating an old enemy before being suddenly hit with a bus and killed.